ARCCA/intro-mpi/_episodes/02-mpi_intro.md

 ## A brief history

-The idea of message passing evolved in the 1980s where supercomputers were domincated by Cray.
+The idea of message passing evolved in the 1980s where supercomputers were dominated by [Cray](https://en.wikipedia.org/wiki/Cray).
 Due to dependency on Cray and competition was difficult this required new approaches to supercomputing.
 Message passing was born out of a desire to link competing technologies.
-Cray has realised many cheaper commodity processors could be linked together cheaper than fewer expensive vector processors.
+Cray realised that many cheaper commodity processors could be linked together cheaper than fewer expensive vector processors.
 To make sure code was portable between systems, assurances were made to make this possible hence MPI was formed.

-MPI forum was formed in 1992 with first standard in 1994, available in C and Fortran.
-Easiest approach was to decompose data for processors to work on the same problem (but different views).
-Works within processors on a node and across a network.
-Limited only by *Amdahl's Law*.
+MPI forum was formed in 1992 with its first standard in 1994, available in C and Fortran.
+The easiest approach was to decompose data for processors to work on the same problem (but different views).
+This works within processors on a node and across a network and is Limited only by *Amdahl's Law*.

-MPI standard is **large**, but the good news is many programs only use a small subset.
+MPI standard is **large**, but the good news is that many programs only use a small subset.
 There are many sophisticated functions available.
 The design of MPI makes no assumptions on underlying hardware so work with homogenous and heterogeneuos systems, that is to say it is hardware vendor neutral.

 > ## ECMWF weather and climate model IFS
 >